sepal-contrib/alert_module/doc/retreive_alert.md

 ## 2.2 local alerts

 If you produce a locally derived alert system and you want to use it in this module you need to save it in a format compatible with the alert driver.
 You'll need to create to different files:
-- the alert file : a .TIFF file with value 1 if an alert exist 0 elsewhere.
+- the alert file: a .TIFF file with value 1 if an alert exist 0 elsewhere.
 You can use other value to described other type of alerts (likely etc...).
 Contact the contributors via the [issue panel](https://github.com/12rambau/alert_module/issues/new/choose) if help is needed.
-- The date file : a .TIFF file with the julian date of the alerts (number of days since 01/01/0001), 0 elsewhere. it will be used by the driver to filter the useful alerts.
-If you don't have this file and you want to consider every alerts in your alert file. duplicate it and replace all the non zero by a know date (21/09/2020 = 737689).
+- The date file: a .TIFF file with the julian date of the alerts (number of days since 01/01/0001), 0 elsewhere. it will be used by the driver to filter the useful alerts.
+If you don't have this file and you want to consider every alerts in your alert file. duplicate it and replace all the non-zero by a known date (21/09/2020 = 737689).

-Once your done, select the time range you want to study, and the two file you created.
+Once you're done, select the time range you want to study, and the two file you created.

 By clicking on the “run process” `button`, you will launch the filtering of your alert system.
 In the information banner, the module will give you insights on the progression of the process.